Year 1 Miss McLaughlin

 Below is a useful video regarding phonics testing:

-Autumn 2017 Year group 1
+Spring 2019 - Year group 1

 PE Days - Tuesday and Wednesday.
 On these days your child will need to wear their P.E kit to school.

 Homework – Homework will be handed out on Friday to be returned on the following Tuesday.
-Key words will also be given out.
-These should be returned when your child can read them and we will then update your child’s key words.